pyOpenSci/pyopensci/_posts/2024-12-13-python-packaging-security.md

 The basic steps associated with Trusted Publisher are:
 1. Go to your PyPI account and add a trusted publisher workflow to your account.
 2. Fill out a form that looks like the one below.
 Notice that it asks for your workflow name, (optional) environment, and package name.
-3. Update your GitHub action workflow to reference the Trusted Publisher configuration.
+3. Update your GitHub Actions workflow to reference the Trusted Publisher configuration.

 <figure>
   <picture>